alongidron/molgurath_Lore/character/overlords/Father_Crow.md

 To ensure his Winged Generals remained worthy of their station, he imposed two cruel tests.

-# First: They were forbidden from wielding more than seventy percent of their strength in battle.
+**First**: They were forbidden from wielding more than seventy percent of their strength in battle.
 If they could not dominate their enemies with such restraint, then they were unfit to hold the title—and unworthy to serve him.
 Mercy was never the lesson; mastery was.

 # Second From time to time, each Winged General was forced to face him directly.
 These duels were not meant to be won—only survived.
 To endure even a fraction of his abyssal might and rise again was proof of their strength.
 To falter was proof of their weakness.